busynoggin/bn_adaptiveprofiles/Documentation/UsersManual/CreateProfiles.rst

 ================================

 -
     In the list module, go to the root of your TYPO3 installation and add a new Adaptive Profile record.
+This the root of your TYPO3 installation not the root page of your site.

     .. figure:: Images/AddProfile.png
         :alt: Update Database